Pistachio: Towards Synthetic, Balanced, and Long-Form Video Anomaly Benchmarks: Dataset Characterization and Curation Details.

 \section{Dataset Characterization and Curation Details.}

 To further substantiate the quality, diversity, and robust generation methodology of the Pistachio dataset, we provide additional visualizations and analysis related to our curation process.
 Our complete generation pipeline, formalized in Algorithm~\ref{alg:pipeline}, demonstrates a systematic three-stage approach: Scene-Aware Classification, Anomaly Type Specification, and Multi-step Storyline Generation.
 This algorithmic framework ensures consistent and controllable video synthesis across all dataset samples.
-Figure~\ref{fig:comparison} illustrates a detailed comparison of our proposed video generation scheme against alternative methods, specifically highlighting our effectiveness in handling and filtering non-compliant video outputs.
-The algorithm's scene-conditioned design (Lines 1-7) and hierarchical anomaly assignment strategy (Lines 8-18) enable precise control over the anomaly-scene pairing process, which is critical for generating realistic and contextually appropriate anomalies.
 Furthermore, Figure~\ref{fig:big_bing} provides a comprehensive, fine-grained view of the dataset's composition by mapping the distribution of all exception categories across the six primary scene scenarios, demonstrating the dataset's balanced and multi-faceted nature achieved through our structured pipeline.